 Efficiency is about getting results with minimal energy and resources used.
 Often the result is about getting from point A to point B with minimal waste of time and effort.
 This applies to warehouse management but the difference is that the.

 More than 3,400 workers lost their lives in work-related incidents from 2003 to 2016 (source: Safe Work Australia).
 Around 25 per cent of that occurred within the transport, postal and warehousing industries.
-Although the number of worker fatalities gradually gets lower.
+Although the number of worker fatalities gradually gets lower each.

 What can be automated will be automated.
 It’s not science fiction anymore as what JD.com (link to video) and Amazon (view their automated warehouse at work) show in their warehouses.
 There’s no stopping this because using robots and automation is efficient,.

-Driver fatigue can result to fatal accidents and serious productivity losses.
+Driver fatigue can result in fatal accidents and serious productivity losses.
 It could be the result of working long hours and busy operations.
-But more importantly, driver fatigue might be caused by risks and hazards in the workplace (especially recently and.
+But more importantly, driver fatigue might be caused by risks and hazards in the workplace.
+This might be.

 More than 400,000 small and medium-sized businesses in Australia have supply chain and logistics functions.
 In these industries it’s natural to have a lot of movements and hence, a higher probability for accidents compared to typical corporate offices.
 As of 29.